bfrymire/crispy/docs/FAQ.md

 ## Can Crispy be used for Test Driven Development?

 It's possible to do Test Driven Development *(TDD)* with Crispy.
-GameMaker will normally throw errors on code that's error prone.
+GameMaker will normally throw errors and hault your program on errors.

 As a work-around to having your project crash, you can create a [exception_unhandled_handler()](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Debugging/exception_unhandled_handler.htm) to catch any errors and display them in the Output Window.
 Errors will be caught, but your project will continue to function after any errors.